christhomas7/academic-kickstart/content/authors/admin/_index.md

 - Lead Researcher

 ---
-I’m a Strength & Conditioning Coach and Sports Biomechanics with a passion for sciences & innovation.
+I’m an applied Sport Scientist with an interest in Sports Biomechanics and Strength & Conditioning, and a passion for sciences & innovation.
 I have over 10 years of experience working in team and individual sports.

 I’m currently a Senior Biomechanist at an elite football academy.
 My role is to oversee all football biomechanics performance monitoring and research projects from creation to execution.
 I also collaborate on innovation initiatives across the academy.